ROSARIA V. MUNSON, J. Archer and Helen C. Turner Professor

 The field of Classics is devoted to the study of the cultures of the ancient Greeks and Romans.
 The curriculum includes training in the Greek and Latin languages at the Elementary, Intermediate, and Seminar levels.
-In addition, the department offers a range of courses on the history, literature, philosophy, religion, and cultural life of antiquity, including classes that explore the reception of the Classical past in later periods up to the present day.
+In addition, the department offers courses in Classical Hebrew and Sanskrit, and a range of courses on the history, literature, philosophy, religion, and cultural life of antiquity, including classes that explore the reception of the Classical past in later periods up to the present day.
 The rigorous training in Greek and Latin that is the hallmark of Swarthmore’s Classics program has meant that the department enjoys remarkable success in producing students who go on to become leaders in the field.
 But because it is a truly interdisciplinary field, Classics also appeals to students with a wide variety of interests and career goals.

 The Academic Program

 Greek, Latin, Ancient History, and Classical Studies may be a student’s major or minor subject in either the Course or the Honors Program.
 Three of these tracks (Greek, Latin, and ancient history) require advanced work in one of the original languages, while a major or minor in Classical Studies does not require but may include language study.
 Acceptance into one of the majors is dependent on promising work in relevant courses (normally indicated by A’s and B’s).

 The elementary Classics courses recommended are: GREK 001 Intensive First Year Greek and GREK 002 Intensive First Year Greek to be taken after completion of GREK 001; LATN 001 Intensive First Year Latin and LATN 002 Intensive First Year Latin to be taken after completion of LATN 001; all First Year Seminars (FYS) in ANCH, CLST, GREK and LATN; all ANCH courses and CLST 036 Mythology.